GOVERNANCE AND SUSTAINABILITY

 Short-term awards – Three year awards

-The performance targets are set by the Remuneration Committee at the beginning of the each of the three years and are based on a weighting set for each executive depending on their daily employment responsibilities, of
+The performance targets are set by the Remuneration Committee at the beginning of the each of the three years and are based on a weighting set for each executive depending on their daily employment responsibilities, of the following:

 - Headline earnings per share